An Alan Smithee Film: Burn Hollywood Burn: Critical response

-The film was critically savaged upon release.
+The film was critically abhored upon release.

 Film critic Roger Ebert, reviewing for the Chicago Sun-Times, gave An Alan Smithee Film: Burn Hollywood Burn a score of zero stars, his lowest possible rating.
 The film was not merely bad but "incompetent", Ebert wrote, and also seemingly represented a lapse of judgment for Eszterhas who "is sometimes a good writer".
 In 2005, Ebert included it on his list of most hated films.

 Eszterhas became the first person to win four Golden Raspberry awards for a single film: Worst Picture, Worst Screenplay and both Worst Supporting Actor and Worst New Star for a brief cameo appearance (he also received a co-nomination for the Worst Screen Couple award, since An Alan Smithee Film: Burn Hollywood Burn was nominated for "any two people appearing together onscreen"; although the movie did not "win" in this category).

 Eric Idle said in various interviews meant to promote the film that "this is rather dreadful".